LukeGrahamLandry/franca/devlog.md

 - compile_to_shader_source: 68 // shader compiler (for comptime)
 notably those are all things to aren't going to change if you're just working on the terminal program.

+## (Jun 22)

+- the risc64 syscall numbers are the same as the arm64 ones. that's nice.
+- finally fixed `rosetta error: bss_size overflow`, it just doesn't like an empty bss segment
+- random cleanup: use a bit mask instead of `Target.(n(g,f)pr, (g,f)pr0)`, makes it more clear that being consecutive doesn't matter, since rglob can mask things out anyway.
+- started riscv emit, instruction encoding, etc

 ## (Jun 21)

 - more playing around with the byte-prefixed-paths in deps, so `@/` means a source file and `!/` means a cache file.